What is Single Sign-On (SSO) and how does it work in Purple Mash?

 What is Single Sign-On (SSO)?

-Single Sign-On (SSO) allows staff to use their Office 365 or Google (GSuite) email address as their login, thereby using the the same password they already use for those services.
+Single Sign-On (SSO) allows both staff and pupils to use their Office 365 or Google (GSuite) email address as their login, thereby using the the same password they already use for those services.

-The benefit is that staff do not have to remember separate passwords.
-All password resets and changes are handled by either their Office 365 , not Purple Mash (although staff can continue to also maintain their original username and password in Purple Mash, also).
+The benefit is that you do not have to remember separate passwords.
+All password resets and changes are handled by either their Office 365 , not Purple Mash (although you can continue to also maintain your original username and password in Purple Mash).